Frequently Asked Questions

 Who is OSS Watch?

-We help institutions and education related projects in the use and development of free and open source software.
+We help institutions, projects and communities with use and development of free and open source software.
 We provide a variety of services including:

 - authoring and publishing information about open source